anywhichway/lmdb-index/README.md

 }
 ```

+Literal value matches are by far the most performant.
+Function and RegExp value matches require an index scan across all values for a particular property.
+RegExp property matches require an index scan across all properties.
+Using both a RegExp property match and a function or RegExp value match is very expensive.

+Some query optimization is conducted, e.g. literal matches are processed first so that queries can fail early.

+Since indexed are sorted in ascending order, some research is being done into operator level optimizations for things like `$gt`, `$lt`.

 The standard form for functions used in queries is `(value) => ... some code that returns a value or undefined or DONE`.
-These can be quite verbose, so over 60 pre-built functions are provided in the section [Operators](#operators).
+These can be quite verbose, so over 50 pre-built functions are provided in the section [Operators](#operators).

 `valueMatch` defaults to the same value as `indexMatch` because some of the processing required can't actually be done against indexes, underlying values must be retrieved.
 However, it can also be a function that accepts a candidate match and returns the candidate if is satisfies certain conditions or `undefined` if not.
 Or, it can be a different pattern matching object that is perhaps more restrictive.